Grandi9/Tesla_Stock_Sentiment_Analysis/README.md

 * Textblob to process the sentiment analysis of the tweets

-* Used ML models to predict the stock price change (postive or negative form the previous day) based on the avergae sentiment of the tweets during that day.
+* Used ML models to predict the stock price change (Target variable: Trend - postive or negative based on the previous day).

+* Based on the average value of the sentiment of tweets, the calculated value of trend (from sentiment analysis of tweets) is compared to the actual trend.

 ## Problem: